kavvkon/enlopy/README.rst

 |pyversion| |anaconda| |license| |version_status| |build_status| |docs| |cover| |binder|

-``enlopy`` is an open source python library with methods to generate, process, analyze, and plot energy related timeseries.
+``enlopy`` is an open source python library with methods to generate, process, analyze, and plot timeseries.

 While it can be used for any kind of data it has a strong focus on those that are related with energy i.e. electricity/heat demand or generation,